sap-tutorials/Tutorials/tutorials/iot-cf-create-device-model-api/iot-cf-create-device-model-api.md

     }
     ```

-2. The message is now sent to a newly created sensor.
+    The message is now sent to a newly created sensor.
+For more information on how to publish data, please refer to the tutorials [Send Data with MQTT] and [Send Data with REST].

-    For more information on how to publish data, please refer to the tutorials [Sending Data with MQTT](https://help.sap.com/viewer/e765b2a5b99540ce84da397c20cc1993/Cloud/en-US) and [Sending Data with REST](https://help.sap.com/viewer/d5f07bf9e1d646959a006f98d4cce321/Cloud/en-US).
+2. You can check the incoming values using the *Data Visualization* of the device in the Internet of Things Service Cockpit or the Internet of Things API Service.
+For more information, please refer to the tutorial [Consume Measures].

-3. You can check the incoming values using the *Data Visualization* of the device in the Internet of Things Service Cockpit or the Internet of Things API Service.
-For more information, please refer to the tutorial [Consuming Measures.](https://help.sap.com/viewer/7e269da75d024ef09bfb7a5986c47517/Cloud/en-US)
+[VALIDATE_1]

 [ACCORDION-END]